Understanding Google’s URL Shortener

 What You Get With the Rebrandly URL Shortener

-- Create and share memorable, pronounceable, and cool links that incorporate and promote your Brand instead of ugly and anonymous short links.
+- Create and share memorable, pronounceable, and trusted links that incorporate and promote your brand instead of anonymous short links.

 Read more about Branded Links vs Short Links